What is GEO?

 The term is an analogy to SEO (Search Engine Optimization), but goes considerably further: while SEO aims to rank as high as possible in Google's results list, GEO aims to appear as a cited source in AI-generated answers.

 That is a fundamental difference.
-With classic SEO it often suffices to rank well for a search term — the user then clicks your link.
+With classic SEO it often suffices to rank well for a search term.
 With GEO the AI algorithm decides whether your content is trustworthy, well-structured and technically accessible enough to be cited directly.
-No click needed — but also no second chance if the bot cannot read your page.

 Why GEO matters now

 The use of AI search engines is growing rapidly.
-ChatGPT has over 100 million active users per month, Perplexity has established itself as a serious alternative to Google, and Google's own AI Overviews already appear at the very top of a significant proportion of all searches — above the classic organic results.
+ChatGPT has over 100 million active users per month, Perplexity has established itself as a serious alternative to Google, and Google's own AI Overviews already appear for a significant proportion of all searches.

 What this means for website operators: a growing share of users ask questions directly to AI systems and receive answers without opening a single webpage.
-Anyone not appearing in these answers simply does not exist for these users.
+Anyone not appearing as a source in these answers potentially loses visibility – even if this is difficult to measure.

 What has changed

-A page with excellent content but a faulty robots.txt, incorrect or missing Schema.org markup and slow load times will simply not be crawled by GPTBot — or crawled but not cited.
-The technical foundation matters.
+A page with excellent content but a faulty robots.txt, missing Schema.org markup and slow load times may not be crawled by GPTBot – or crawled but not cited.

 How AI crawlers work